crams

 Cutting plane methods are a powerful tool in integer programming, slicing through the solution space to find optimal answers.
-They work by adding constraints to the linear programming relaxation, gradually tightening the until an integer solution emerges.
+They work by adding constraints to the linear programming relaxation, gradually tightening the feasible region until an integer solution emerges.

 These methods can stand alone or team up with branch and bound techniques for a one-two punch.
 By generating cuts based on problem structure, they help solve tricky issues in areas like vehicle routing and production planning.